ktilcu/daily-coding-challenge/README.md

 If I can't think of a problem that seems interesting or fun then I will use one distributed by [DailyCodingProblem.com][2] or pull one from [Project Euler][3]

+## Tips

+* Think of different time and space complexities
+* Think of different ways of solving e.g.: loops vs recursion
+* Add instructions on how to run your solution to the top
+* Try a new language!

 [1]: https://hacktoberfest.digitalocean.com
 [2]: https://dailycodingproblem.com